Where We Be

 the circular observation deck is the Bitexco Financial Tower.

-A firing range (quite loud!) lets you try your hand
+A firing range lets you try your hand at firing an

-at firing an AK-47 and other weaponry -- for a price
+AK-47 and other weaponry -- for an extra price